Nick Pratto Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.87 team ERA ranks seventh among all league pitching staffs.
+- The Guardians have a 3.84 team ERA that ranks sixth among all league pitching staffs.

-- Guardians pitchers combine to surrender 89 home runs (one per game), the fifth-fewest in the league.
+- Guardians pitchers combine to give up 89 home runs (one per game), the fourth-fewest in the league.

-- Bibee makes the start for the Guardians, his 13th of the season.
-He is 5-2 with a 3.46 ERA and 67 strikeouts in 65 2/3 innings pitched.
+- Civale makes the start for the Guardians, his ninth of the season.
+He is 2-2 with a 2.96 ERA and 35 strikeouts in 45 2/3 innings pitched.

-- The right-hander's last appearance came on Saturday against the Chicago Cubs, when he threw 5 2/3 scoreless innings while giving up three hits.
+- The right-hander's last time out was on Sunday against the Chicago Cubs, when he tossed six innings, surrendering one earned run while allowing three hits.

-- In 12 games this season, the 24-year-old has amassed a 3.46 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .239 to his opponents.
+- In eight games this season, the 28-year-old has amassed a 2.96 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .224 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.